Not Real News: A look at what didn’t happen last week | Times Leader

 — Associated Press writer Philip Marcelo in New York contributed this report.

-CLAIM: A screenshot shows a Politico article about the war in Ukraine titled, “20 000 000 lives for the sake of freedom,” which reported that Ukraine will need to sacrifice tens of millions of lives to win its war against Russia.
+CLAIM: Rep. Marjorie Taylor Greene published a Twitter post reading, “How can the Titanic submersible run out of air if you breathe both in and out?
+I feel like this is more fake news BS.”

-THE FACTS: The screenshot of the article is fabricated and the news outlet has never published such a story, a spokesperson for Politico confirmed to The Associated Press.
-Russia’s embassy in South Africa tweeted the falsified image this week, suggesting that the political news outlet had published the article to its website. “#Ukraine will need 20 000 000 lives to ‘return’ territories – Politico,” reads the post.
-“As they have already said, #NATO is pushing a war to be fought until the last Ukrainian.”
-The fabricated image mimics how an article would look if viewed on Politico’s website from a mobile device.
-It includes the outlet’s logo and a tag above the headline that reads, “Research,” but the text is also full of grammar and punctuation errors.
-For example, the headline, which reads, “20 000 000 lives for the sake of freedom,” is missing two commas.
-“And this, as turned out is almost the entire working-age population,” reads a subheadline, which leaves out the word “it,” among other mistakes.
-Searches on Politico’s website show no record of such an article and Melissa Cooke, a spokesperson for the outlet, confirmed in an email to the AP that “this article was not published by POLITICO.”
-The Embassy of the Russian Federation in the Republic of South Africa did not immediately respond to a request for comment about its tweet.
+THE FACTS: Greene did not tweet this statement and there is no evidence she ever made such a comment.
+A spokesperson for the Republican congresswoman from Georgia also confirmed to The Associated Press that the quote is fake.
+The fabricated quote originated on a parody Twitter account that impersonates Greene.
+The quote was shared on social media on accounts claiming it was authentic.
+“How can the Titanic submersible run out of air if you breathe both in and out?
+I feel like this is more fake news BS,” reads a quote overlaying a photo of Greene, referencing the Titanic-bound craft that recently imploded, killing five.
+The image was shared by an Instagram account.
+That same account shared a screenshot of a tweet with the same quote, which included the handle RepMTG_Press.
+The bio and title of RepMTG_Press on Twitter say it’s a parody account.
+There is no record of the real Greene ever tweeting this statement from her account.
+Nick Dyer, a spokesperson for Greene, confirmed in an email to the AP that the tweet was not from her account.

-— Associated Press writer Melissa Goldin in New York contributed this report.
+— Associated Press writer Karena Phan in Los Angeles contributed to this report.

 Before you move on, we invite you to become a Times Leader Advocate.
 You'll receive some great benefits, including our Diamond Card with local discounts and deals, access to our E-Edition, a faster, reduced ad experience on timesleader.com, and more.Click now to support or get more information.